-In principle, you are entitled to one treatment programme per year (365 days).
+As long as no further regulations or field agreements have been established about the number of care trajectories in a year, the following applies.
+You are entitled to one trajectory per year (365 days) per care provider.
 If you have different care needs, your healthcare provider will deal with them in one and the same programme.
-You are not entitled to two (or more) treatment programmes simultaneously or consecutively within the same year.
-Your healthcare provider can adjust the treatment programme in the interim, in line with your care needs
+Your healthcare provider can adjust the care trajectory in the interim, in line with your care needs.
+In the event of a relapse or recurrence of complaints within a year of the last consultation provided, your care provider will reopen the care trajectory.